-- 1) Momcilo KRAJISNIK, son of Sreten and Milka (née Spiric) was born on 20 January 1945 in Zabrdje, municipality of Novi Grad, Sarajevo, Bosnia and Herzegovina. - 2) Biljana PLAVSIC, daughter of Svetislav, was born on 7 July 1930 in Tuzla, Tuzla municipality, Bosnia and Herzegovina. - 3) Momcilo KRAJISNIK and Biljana PLAVSIC have been two of the leading members of the Serbian Democratic Party of Bosnia and Herzegovina (hereafter SDS) from the period of its establishment in Bosnia and Herzegovina. - 4) Momcilo KRAJISNIK was a close associate of Biljana PLAVSIC. - 5) He is also a long-standing associate of Radovan KARADZIC, former President of the SDS.
+1. Momcilo KRAJISNIK, son of Sreten and Milka (née Spiric) was born on 20 January 1945 in Zabrdje, municipality of Novi Grad, Sarajevo, Bosnia and Herzegovina.

+2. Momcilo KRAJISNIK has been a leading member of the Serbian Democratic Party of Bosnia and Herzegovina (hereafter SDS) from the period of its establishment in Bosnia and Herzegovina.
+Momcilo KRAJISNIK is a long-standing associate of Radovan KARADZIC, former President of the SDS.
 Together with Radovan KARADZIC, Momcilo KRAJISNIK served on a number of SDS bodies and committees.
-On 12 July 1991, Momcilo KRAJISNIK was elected to the Main Board of the SDS. - 6) Momcilo KRAJISNIK was President of the Assembly of Serbian People in Bosnia and Herzegovina (hereafter Bosnian Serb Assembly) from 24 October 1991 until at least November
+On 12 July 1991, Momcilo KRAJISNIK was elected to the Main Board of the SDS.

+3. Momcilo KRAJISNIK was President of the Assembly of Serbian People in Bosnia and Herzegovina (hereafter Bosnian Serb Assembly) from 24 October 1991 until at least November 1995.

-- 7) From 27 March 1992 Momcilo KRAJISNIK, together with Radovan KARADZIC and other members of the SDS, was a member of the National Security Council of the so called Serbian Republic of Bosnia and Herzegovina (hereafter Serbian Republic). - 8) Biljana PLAVSIC was a close associate of Radovan KARADZIC, former President of the SDS and Momcilo KRAJISNIK. - 9) From November 18, 1990 until April 1992, Biljana PLAVSIC was a member of the collective Presidency of Bosnia and Herzegovina.
-From at least June 1991 until April 1992 Biljana PLAVSIC served as President of the Council for Protection of the Constitutional Order of the Presidency of Bosnia and Herzegovina. - 10) From 28 February 1992 until 12 May 1992 Biljana PLAVSIC was a member of the acting Presidency of the so called Serbian Republic of Bosnia and Herzegovina.
-On 12 May 1992 Biljana PLAVSIC became a member of the three-member Presidency of the Serbian Republic.
-Radovan KARADZIC was elected President of the Presidency. - 11) Momcilo KRAJISNIK and Biljana PLAVSIC, together with Radovan KARADZIC and other members of the SDS, served on the expanded War Presidency of the Serbian Republic (hereafter referred to as the Presidency) from the beginning of June 1992 until 17 December, 1992.
-From on or about 30 November 1992, Momcilo KRAJISNIK and Biljana PLAVSIC, along with Radovan KARADZIC and other members of the SDS were members of the Supreme Command of the armed forces of the Serbian Republic.
+4. From 27 March 1992 Momcilo KRAJISNIK, together with Radovan KARADZIC and other members of the SDS, was a member of the National Security Council of the so called Serbian Republic of Bosnia and Herzegovina (hereafter Serbian republic).
+Momcilo KRAJISNIK, together with Radovan KARADZIC and other members of the SDS, served on the expanded Presidency of the Serbian republic from the beginning of June 1992 until 17 December, 1992.
+From on or about 30 November 1992, Momcilo KRAJISNIK, along with Radovan KARADZIC and other members of the SDS was a member of the Supreme Command of the armed forces of the Serbian republic.